Conditional Create

 What happens if the Patient already exists?

-If a Patient matching the identifier already exists, the server wont create a new patient, it will associate the Observation with the existing Patient.
+If a Patient matching the identifier already exists, the server will not create a new patient.
+Instead, it will associate the Observation with the existing Patient.

-In case there are multiple matches for the search, the server returns a 412 Precondition Failed error, indicating that the search criteria were not selective enough.
+In case there are multiple matches for the search, the server will return a 412 Precondition Failed error, indicating that the search criteria were not specific enough.

 What if the Patient doesn’t exist?